epitope/NoProb/README.md

   <img src="https://github.com/epitope/NoProb/blob/main/Graph.png" width="500" title="Example of a fitting curve">
 </p>

-  - It will creates two output files: fitted_NoProb_parameters.csv and dtVsLoss.csv.
+  - It will also create two output files: fitted_NoProb_parameters.csv and dtVsLoss.csv.

 **Note:**
 #### Run in an Python2 environment with the following required libraries: